Lab handling • storage • calculator

 How much bacteriostatic water should you add?

-There is no single “correct” amount.
-The amount of water added simply changes the concentration, not the total amount of peptide in the vial.
+There is no single correct amount.
+The water changes the concentration, not the total peptide in the vial.
+Many people choose an amount that creates clean, easy-to-measure syringe units.

 Do peptides always need to be refrigerated?